lanl-aea/waves/docs/tutorial_00_scons.rst

 execution reported by SCons.
 The ``--print-build-failures`` will print the associated ``*.stdout`` file of all failed tasks at the end of SCons execution.

-At the end of this tutorial, you will see how to explore the project specific command line options help and usage.
+At the end of this tutorial, you will see how to explore the project specific command-line options help and usage.

 6. Add the content below to the ``SConstruct`` file to initialize the `SCons construction environment`_.